Calibrating trade-offs tutorial

 prioritizations using the default optimality gap of 10%.
 Typically, the

-visual method involves selecting a prioritization near the elbow of the
+visual method involves selecting a prioritization near the elbow (or

-value of 709.
-To keep track of the
+rel_tol value of 1.
+To keep track of the prioritizations

-prioritizations selected based on different methods, let’s create a
+selected based on different methods, let’s create a method

 method